cole-trapnell-lab/hooke/docs/index.md

 ## Installation

-Hooke runs in the [R statistical computing environment](https://www.r-project.org/).Hooke is currently only available for Github install.
+Hooke runs in the [R statistical computing environment](https://www.r-project.org/).
+Hooke is currently only available for Github install.

 ### Required software